zihaoBi/zihaoBi.github.io/_pages/about.md

 - *<b>Members@2024:</b>* Join us!

 # 🔥 News
+- *2024.04*: &nbsp;🎉🎉 One paper on Riemannian Residual Learning Mechanism on SPD manifolds was accepted to IJCNN 2024.
 - *2024.04*: &nbsp;🎉🎉 One paper on Grassmannian self-attention was accepted to IJCAI 2024.
 Congrats Rui and Chen!
 - *2024.03*: &nbsp;🎉🎉 Our CVPR 2024 paper on Riemannian classifiers was selected as poster to VALSE 2024.
 - *2024.03*: &nbsp;🎉🎉 One paper on SPD deep metric learning was early accessed in TNNLS.